 Looking back, the conversation (it was more of a rant on this person’s part) was pretty funny because it was ridiculous.
 And it’s inspired me to write this useful post.
 Do you realise what I go through for you?
 You’re so damn lucky!

-Wait, what is SEO and PPC?
+What is SEO and PPC?

-This belligerent private message convo with ‘man on internet’ was also pretty frustrating.
+This belligerent private message convo with Man On Internet was also pretty frustrating.

 Here he was, telling me how SEO “doesn’t work”.
 This dude was mansplaining in the true sense of the word.
 He was schooling me on a subject I knew pretty well, and one that he admitted, knew nothing about.